Parts of Water/Description

 The potential evapotranspiration rate in each grid cell depends primarily on net radiation and temperature, and is calculated using the Priestley-Taylor approach (Gerten et al., 2004).
 The actual evapotranspiration is calculated as the sum of three components: evaporation of water stored in the canopy (interception), bare soil evaporation and plant transpiration (Gerten et al., 2004).
 Water storage in the canopy is a function of vegetation type, leaf area index (LAI) and precipitation amount.
 Plant transpiration is modelled as the minimum of atmospheric demand and plant water supply.
 Plant water supply depends on the plant-dependent maximum transpiration rate and relative soil moisture.
 Soil evaporation occurs in the proportion of land in the grid cell that is not covered by vegetation.
 It equals potential evaporation when the soil moisture of the upper 20 cm is at field capacity, and declines linearly with relative soil moisture.

 Precipitation reaching the soil (throughfall, precipitation minus interception) either accumulates as snow or infiltrates into the soil.
 Snowmelt is calculated using a simple degree-day method (Gerten et al., 2004).
 The soil is parameterised as a bucket model.
-The status of soil moisture of the two soil layers is updated daily, accounting for throughfall, snowmelt, evapotranspiration, percolation and runoff.
-Percolation rates for the two soil layers depend on soil type and decline exponentially with soil moisture.
-Total runoff is calculated as water in excess of field capacity from the two soil layers and water percolating through the second soil layer.
+The status of soil moisture of the soil layers is updated daily, accounting for throughfall, snowmelt, evapotranspiration, percolation and runoff.
+Percolation rates for the soil layers depend on soil type and decline exponentially with soil moisture.
+Total runoff is calculated as water in excess of field capacity from the soil layers and water percolating through the second soil layer.
 The current version of LPJmL has no explicit representation of groundwater recharge, but a groundwater scheme is under development.
 The daily (subsurface) runoff includes the renewable fraction of groundwater, but without any time delay.

 All runoff is routed daily through a gridded river network, representing a system of rivers, natural lakes and reservoirs, using a simple routing algorithm (Rost et al., 2008).
 Local runoff is added to surface water storage in the cell, and subsequently flows downstream at a constant flow velocity of 1 m s-1 until reaching a lake or reservoir.
 Water accumulates in lakes and reservoirs, and outflow depends on actual storage relative to the maximum storage capacity (for lakes) and the operational purpose of the reservoir (Biemans et al., 2011).
 For man-made reservoirs, see further below (Biemans et al., 2011)